Clock Tower, Faisalabad: Significance in the History of Faisalabad

-Clock Tower or Ghanta Ghar is the most recognized building of Faisalabad.
-It is not only the center of the city, it is also the center of all the activities that happen in the city.
-During election season, each political party tries to hold rallies at this spot.
-The same is done for all political demonstrations.
-The central rally of Juloos-e-Muhammadi religious festival and the biggest procession of Moharram (annual religious event) is also held at Ghanta Ghar each year.
+Clock Tower or Ghanta Ghar is the most recognised building of Faisalabad.
+It is not only in the centre of the city, it is also the centre of all the activities that happen in the city.

+It is a popular location for political parties to stage ralies during elections, and for political demonstrations to be held.
+The central rally of Juloos-e-Muhammadi religious festival and the biggest procession of Muharram (annual religious event) is also held at Ghanta Ghar each year.

-The importance of this iconic tower is so much that one of the leading Pakistani judges of the 1960s, Muhammad Rustam Kayani famously drew a parallel between the presidential system of General Ayub Khan and this clock tower because like Ghanta Ghar which is visible throughout the city, the presidential system of General Ayub made him of equal prominence.
+The importance of this iconic tower is so much that one of the leading Pakistani judges of the 1960s, Muhammad Rustam Kayani famously drew a parallel between the presidential system of President Ayub Khan and this clock tower because like Ghanta Ghar which is visible throughout the city, the presidential system of President Ayub made him of equal prominence.